Collaboration and teamwork

 Learn to embrace failure

-A very common issue that causes students and new developers to shy away from experimentation and taking risks (for example when starting new projects or exploring new ideas) is fear of failure.
-Spend some time learning about the value that can be gleaned from making mistakes, and the lessons that can be learned and applied in the future in similar situations.
+A very common issue that causes students and new developers to shy away from experimentation and taking risks (for example when starting new projects or exploring new ideas) is fear of failure, and how it will be judged by peers/team mates.
+You should spend some time learning about the value that can be gleaned from making mistakes.

-• Define a safe space/peer group where people are free to ask questions and failure will not be judged harshly.
+• Define a safe space/peer group where people are free to ask questions — remember that there are no "stupid questions", only people who fail to question.
+Foster a culture where peers support each other and failure is not judged harshly.

 • Look to your local community and try to find meetup groups with people who can either give you help and advice or are facing the same issues you are and can provide moral support or experiment together with you.